daklassen/daklassen.github.io/_posts/2017-03-28-DesignPatterns.markdown

 }
 {% endhighlight %}

 `Smartphone` is an abstract class that gets extended by classes like `Samsung Galaxy S7` or `Moto G4`.
-This concrete smartphone classes gets build by the `SmartphoneFactory` depending on the criteria passed in.
+These concrete smartphone classes get build by the `SmartphoneFactory` depending on the criterion passed in.

 {% highlight java %}
 public class SmartphoneFactory {